jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             )
         )

-  the terminal shows an :ref:`AssertionError`
+  and get an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: datetime.datetime(2021, 11, 6, 16, 30) != datetime.datetime(2006, 11, 21, 16, 30)

-  I change the pattern to match
+  when I change the pattern to match

   .. code-block:: python